-Also, it was mango season while we visited.
+Also, it was mango season when we visited.
 I have never tasted mango’s that fresh before.
 I probably ate my weight in mango sticky rice because of this.

 Still Skeptical About Thailand?

-For all the reasons I have put off travel to Thailand over the years I was quickly able to dismiss once on Thai soil.
-I came to realize the things that made me skeptical about Thailand became the reasons I love it so much.
-The relatively worry free travel, its popularity with backpackers, and the amazingly fresh food, my reasons for being skeptical about Thailand may have been warranted in my head at one point but have long been forgotten.
+For all the reasons I have put off travel to Thailand over the years, I was quickly able to dismiss once on Thai soil.
+I came to realize the things that made me sceptical about Thailand became the reasons I love it so much.
+The relatively worry-free travel, its popularity with backpackers, and the amazingly fresh food, my reasons for being skeptical about Thailand may have been warranted in my head at one point but have long been forgotten.